ShakedLub/GroupLevelObjectivePerformance/README.md

 1. Open the 'Rproj' file 'GroupLevelObjectivePerformance' in R Studio.
 2. Make sure Rtools for the relevant R version is installed.
 This is required for the next step where groundhog will install all required libraries
 3. Make sure the library 'groundhog' is installed.
-This step is important since all packaged used in the datset relanalysis project rely on the environment loaded by groundhog.
+This step is important since all packages used in the datset relanalysis project rely on the environment loaded by groundhog.
 4. Navigate to the 'DatasetsReanalysis' folder
 5. Open the script 'Run.R'
 6. Running the script will:
    6.1.
 Install and load all libraries required by our code using the groundhog library.
    6.2.
 Source all R scripts needed to run our code.
    6.3.
 Define parameters used in the analysis.
-The analysis can be run with objective aware participants (incSubjObjTest=1) and without (incSubjObjTest=0)
+The analysis can be run with objectively aware participants (incSubjObjTest=1) and without (incSubjObjTest=0)
    6.4.
 Load all datasets to one dataframe
    6.5.
 Compare all test's statistics to the ones reported in the manuscript and run all tests for each dataset.
    6.5.
 Produce plots for the results.